jnjosh/jnjosh.com/content/about.md

 #### 2021

  - Continuing at [Grubhub](https://www.grubhub.com), role reframed from an iOS Team Lead to an Engineering Manager for Diner Apps.
 Working with teams of Android, iOS, and web engineers.
+ - Rebooted our YouTube channel "One Charge Trips" to be less EV focused and just be a place we can have fun making videos about travel.
+Now called ["Two Human People"](http://twohumanpeople.com).

 #### 2020